5 min read

 Conclusion

-In conclusion, brand bidding can be a powerful tool for driving targeted traffic to your website.
+Brand bidding can be a powerful tool for driving targeted traffic to your website.
 However, it comes with risks and legal implications that you need to consider before deciding if it's right for your business.

 By conducting thorough market research and developing a strategic framework, you can optimize your brand campaigns and protect your brand name while staying competitive in the online advertising landscape.